fatkahawai/rpi-webapp-gpio/README.md

-to start, download the source files into a new directory on the RPi, install the node modules required npm install express npm install wirting-pi
+to start, download the source files into a new directory on the RPi, install the node modules required npm install express npm install wiring-pi

-and finally, run the application by starting node with the myapi.js file as argument
+and finally, run the application by starting node with the myapi.js file as argument.
+(you must run this with root priviledges to be able to access the GPIO)
-    > node myapi.js
+  $ sudo node myapi.js

 this starts the http server on localthost using port 3000